Harries' lab: Team RNA

 Research Technician

 Originally from New Zealand, I completed a BSc (Tech) and MSc (Research) in Biology at the University of Waikato.
 In 2021, I finished my PhD in Biomedical Science undertaken with AgResearch and the University of Auckland.
 My PhD focused on using sheep for xenotransplantation; gene editing sheep cells to make them more compatible with the human immune system or to use the ‘organ niche’ concept to grow human kidneys in an anephric sheep.
-I moved to Exeter in 2021 to work with livestock embryonic stem cells at the Living Systems Institute and have now joined Team RNA as a half-time Research Technician to broaden my skillset in other biomedical applications.
+I moved to Exeter in 2021 to work with livestock embryonic stem cells at the Living Systems Institute and have now joined Team RNA as a Research Technician to broaden my skillset in other biomedical applications.

 Aysha Al Bulushi